RussellSenior/YubiKey-Guide/README.md

 Your selection?
 S

+Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Certify Encrypt

+   (S) Toggle the sign capability
+   (E) Toggle the encrypt capability
+   (A) Toggle the authenticate capability
+   (Q) Finished

+Your selection?
+E

 Possible actions for a RSA key: Sign Certify Encrypt Authenticate Current allowed actions: Certify

    (S) Toggle the sign capability
    (E) Toggle the encrypt capability
    (A) Toggle the authenticate capability
    (Q) Finished

-Your selection?
-Q
+Your selection? q
 RSA keys may be between 1024 and 4096 bits long.
 What keysize do you want?
 (2048) 4096
 Requested keysize is 4096 bits